AzimUmarov/my-sqlite/README.md

 my_sqlite project Qwasar.io Season 2 Fullstack

 # Welcome to My Sqlite
-This is te final version of that project I tried six times and last time finallly I passed successfull peer reviewing!
+This is the final version of that project I tried six times and last time finallly I passed successfull peer review!

 ## Task
-Implement Sqlite request with CSV files and build CLI interface too
+Implement SQLite request with CSV files and build CLI interface too

 ## Description
 I implemented sqlite requests in this project.